 Learn more about the Marijuana Legalization Controversy.

-While some of the topics noted above spring to mind, we wanted to know which topics were the “most controversial.”
+We wanted to know exactly which controversial topics were actually the “most controversial.”

 Our machine-learning algorithm measures influence based on Wikipedia pageviews and links.
 This provides a point-based way of scoring the permeation, visibility, frequency, and quality of mentions.
 At AcademicInfluence, Influence Rankings are used to identify and rank academics and thought leaders for their relative influence.